Miguel Vargas Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.65 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.64 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender the second-most home runs in baseball (116 total, 1.5 per game).
+- Rockies pitchers combine to allow 118 total home runs at a rate of 1.5 per game (second-most in the league).

-- The Rockies will send Seabold (1-3) to the mound for his 10th start of the season.
-He is 1-3 with a 5.88 ERA and 43 strikeouts through 56 2/3 innings pitched.
+- Freeland makes the start for the Rockies, his 17th of the season.
+He is 4-8 with a 4.54 ERA and 53 strikeouts in 85 1/3 innings pitched.

-- The righty last appeared on Saturday, June 17 against the Atlanta Braves, when he tossed three innings, allowing nine earned runs while giving up nine hits.
+- In his most recent appearance on Saturday, the lefty went five innings against the Los Angeles Angels, allowing three earned runs while surrendering nine hits.

-- In 16 games this season, the 27-year-old has amassed an ERA of 5.88, with 6.8 strikeouts per nine innings.
-Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.